AtlantasUlfur/MeetingsControlApp/README.md

 set "People_file" and "Meetings_file" in appsettings.json file to existing .json files on your local machine.

-compile and run the file
+compile and run the program

 ### Available commands